gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 * Model frame: each model has a frame, but it can only be referenced by a `//link/pose` or `//frame/pose` element when its `@relative_to` attribute resolves to empty.
-* World frame: inertial reference frame to which a `//world/frame` can be attached.
-It can also be referred to via a `//model/pose` element when its `@relative_to` attribute resolves to empty.
+* World frame: each world has a fixed inertial reference frame that is the default frame to which explicit world frames defined by `//world/frame` are attached.
+  Model poses defined by `//model/pose` are interpreted relative to the implicit world frame when the `//model/pose[@relative_to]` attribute is empty.

 These frames and their semantics are described below in more detail.